SeedRizvi/File-Content-Copy/README.md

 # File-Content-Copy
+**2026 Update**: I can't believe I wrote such... an amazing piece of software.
+Gave me a good laugh 4+ years later, enjoy.

 Copies contents of files from a directory to a single .txt (or csv) file.
 Edit initial lines of code to fill out the necessary details:
 - Location of files to read from
 - Filetype of files to read